Mia333/mia333.github.io/markdowns/test.md

 ## Experimental results

 We illustrate our approach on a Franka Emika Panda robot arm interacting with humans.
 Full observations are provided by the OptiTrack motion capture system and sensors on the robot.
 For the training and validation datasets, the robot movements are led by a person.
 The goal of the robot is to reach the human hand, which is critical for e.g., handover.
-During testing, the robot trajectory is replanned every $1\,ms$​​.
+During testing, the robot trajectory is replanned every $1 ms$​​.
 Our model learns the correlation between humans and robots, discovers the intention of human movement, and generates the robot control signal correspondingly (see Fig. 2).

 <p align="center">